Food, Glorious Food: A Delicious Guide to Hurtigruten

 While there is no doubt you’ll be well-fed on a Hurtigruten Coastal Voyage (both SELECT- and BASIC-fare structure offers Full Board on Classic Voyages), there is always the question of how and where to “walk it off”.
 As we settled into our daily voyage-routine, we quickly embraced refreshing laps around the wind-swept walking-deck after breakfast, and any opportunity to explore the towns along the coast during the longer stops of the Northbound sailing: Alesund, Trondheim, Bodo and Tromso were all enjoyed by foot.

 After a week onboard we arrived into Kirkenes, satisfied with both food and sights.
 Hurtigruten offers Norwegian cuisine in all its breadth and regional diversity.
 Considering a connoisseur coastal voyage of your own?
 Contact one of our friendly Destination Specialists to learn more.

 Want to experience the magic of winter in Norway and Finland as part of a small group?
-Check out our website for remaining Arctic Light, Auroras and Hurtigruten group tour late 2019 and early 2020 departures or read about our Hurtigruten small group tour here.
+Check out our website for remaining Arctic Light, Auroras and Hurtigruten group tour late 2020 departures or read about our Hurtigruten small group tour here.